jimasp/behave-vsc/CONTRIBUTING.md

 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the *affected areas*.
 As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum:

-- A. **commit your changes** locally (because you are about to make file changes)
+- A. **`git add .` and `git commit -m` your changes**
+- B. consider if you need to clean up for valid testing (e.g. check the output of `git clean -fdn`)
-- B. start "Debug Extension - Workspace MultiRoot",
+- C. start "Debug Extension - MultiRoot"
 - Then in "project 1":
-- C. edit a group1 feature file, change the name of the Feature: and save it, then:
+- D. edit a group1 feature file, change the name of the Feature: and save it, then:
   - check you can run the renamed feature from inside the feature file (first play button at top of feature file)
   - check the test UI tree shows the renamed feature (you may need to reopen the node)
   - check the old feature name no longer appears in the test UI tree
   - check you can run the renamed feature from UI tree
-- D. edit a group1 outline feature file, change the name of an Scenario Outline: and save it, then:
+- E. edit a group1 outline feature file, change the name of an Scenario Outline: and save it, then:
   - check you can run the changed scenario from inside the feature file
   - disable raised exceptions if required, put a breakpoint in environment.py and check you can debug the renamed scenario from inside the feature file
   - check the test UI tree shows the renamed scenario (you may need to reopen the node)
-- E. open a diff comparison on the feature file you changed (leave the feature file open in another tab)
+- F. open a diff comparison on the feature file you changed (leave the feature file open in another tab)
-- F. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
+- G. close vscode, open it again, check that having a feature file open on start up, you can run a scenario from inside the feature file
  (the normal feature file that is open, not the diff view)
-- G. rename the table.feature file, in the test side bar, check the feature is not duplicated in the test UI tree, check feature tests run from the feature file, and then the test UI
+- H. rename the table.feature file, in the test side bar, check the feature is not duplicated in the test UI tree, check feature tests run from the feature file, and then the test UI
-- H. rename a feature group folder (e.g. 'group1_features'), in the UI check the folder is renamed and not duplicated, check the renamed feature group tests run from test ui tree
+- I. rename a feature group folder (e.g. 'group1_features'), in the UI check the folder is renamed and not duplicated, check the renamed feature group tests run from test ui tree
-- I. delete a feature file, check it gets removed from the test tree
+- K. delete a feature file, check it gets removed from the test tree
-- J. create a new feature file, copy/paste in a scenario, check it gets added to the test tree
+- L. create a new feature file, copy/paste in a scenario, check it gets added to the test tree
-- K. copy a feature file, check it gets added to the test tree
+- M. copy a feature file, check it gets added to the test tree
-- L. go to a feature file, click "go to step defintion" and check at least some of them work
+- N. go to a feature file, click "go to step defintion" and check at least some of them work
-- M. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
+- O. rename the same steps file you just used, then check you can still use "go to step definition" for a step in that file
-- O. in the file UI add/remove a workspace folder and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected before/after the add/remove.
+- P. in the file UI add/remove a workspace folder and check there are no errors, that you have the correct output windows for Behave VSC and that tests run as expected before/after the add/remove.
-- P. hopefully you commited your original changes at step A! if so, use git to undo the changes created by these manual tests, e.g. `git reset --hard` and `git clean -fd`.
+- Q. assuming you committed at step A, use e.g. `git reset --hard` to undo the file changes created by these manual tests.